Infectious Disease Fellowship

-- Additional training exposures in tropical medicine are an available option.
+- Additional training exposures in tropical medicine are available.

 - Fellows are expected to pursue a research project, as well as present and publish their findings.
 The ultimate goal is to achieve subspecialty certification and recognition by the ABIM in Infectious Diseases.

-- Antimicrobial stewardship cannot be underestimated.
-An infectious disease pharmacist, part of antimicrobial stewardship, accompanies the team on hospital rounds.
+- The importance of antimicrobial stewardship cannot be overstated.
+An infectious disease pharmacist specializing in antimicrobial stewardship accompanies the team on hospital rounds.

 Applications are processed through ERAS (Electronic Residency Application Service).

-We participate in the NRMP Match and will accept applications for the fellowship from
+We participate in the NRMP Match and will accept applications for the fellowship through